-2. Increased levels of provision and support
+2. Increased Levels of Provision and Support

-Where a more tailored approach and personalised level of support is required for a student, additional support is put in place and the progress and impact of these tailored approaches is measured.
+Where a more tailored approach and personalised level of support is required for a pupil, additional support is put in place and the progress and impact of these tailored approaches is measured.
 Support can be in the form of: